witseie/fpgaperm/README.md

 - Test statistic

 ## Make
-A Makefile is provided to compile the host application (using GCC) and the FPGA design (using Xilinx Vitis/Vivado 2020.2).
+A Makefile is included to compile the host application (using GCC) and the FPGA design (using Xilinx Vitis/Vivado 2020.2).

 In order to compile the host application, the OpenCL, OpenMP and Xilinx XRT libraries must be installed.

 The Makefile allows an FPGA design to be compiled for software emulation (sw_emu), hardware emulation (hw_emu) or hardware (hw).
-The FPGA design is specifically compiled for the Xilinx FPGA provided by the `f1.2xlarge` instance (the VU9P).
+The FPGA design is specifically compiled for the Xilinx FPGA provided by the `f1.2xlarge` instance (the Xilinx Virtex UltraScale+ VU9P).

 To compile the host application use